sandialabs/Spitfire/docs/source/demo/flamelet/example_nonadiabatic_flamelets.rst

 Tabulation API Example: Nonadiabatic Flamelet Models
 ====================================================

-*This demo is part of Spitfire, with*\ `licensing and copyright info here. <https://github.com/sandialabs/Spitfire/blob/master/license.md>`__
+*This demo is part of Spitfire, with* `licensing and copyright info here. <https://github.com/sandialabs/Spitfire/blob/master/license.md>`__

+*Highlights*

-*Highlights* - using ``build_nonadiabatic*`` methods in Spitfire to build nonadiabatic equilibrium, Burke-Schumann, and SLFM models
+-  using ``build_nonadiabatic*`` methods in Spitfire to build nonadiabatic equilibrium, Burke-Schumann, and SLFM models

 This example builds nonadiabatic flamelet models and compares profiles of the temperature, mass fractions, and enthalpy defect of several